European Union

 No hay anuncios

-In this regard, the head of the European think tank CEPS, Karel Lanoo, points out in a conversation with ARA that he is not "surprised" by the distance Le Pen has put between herself and Trump.
-"It is a typically French move, distancing oneself from Washington," he points out.
-However, the expert sees it as more significant that the rest of the European far-right parties are following suit, attributing it to the fact that they consider it to be losing them votes.
-In this regard, Lanoo gives the example of far-right leader Nigel Farage, who was also a close ally of the President of the United States.
-"Trump's attacks on the United Kingdom eventually took their toll on him," he adds.
+In this regard, the head of the European think tank CEPS, Karel Lanoo, points out in a conversation with el ARA that he is not "surprised" by the distance Le Pen has put between herself and Trump.
+"It is a typically French move, moving away from Washington," he points out.
+However, the expert finds it more significant that the rest of the European far-right parties are following suit and attributes it to the fact that they consider it to be losing them votes.
+In this regard, Lanoo gives the example of the far-right leader Nigel Farage, who was also a close ally of the President of the United States.
+"Trump's attacks on the United Kingdom ended up backfiring on him," he adds.

 Cargando